mivxxx/calendula/README.md

   // Initial date to display (default: current date)
   initialDate: new Date(),

+  // Align the calendar with respect to the input field: left or right (default: left)
+  align: 'right',

   // Callback when date changes
   onChange: function(date) {
     console.log('Selected date:', date);